groonga/groonga/doc/source/install/debian.rst

 Install::

-  % sudo aptitude update
+  % sudo apt-get update
-  % sudo aptitude -V -D -y --allow-untrusted install groonga-keyring
+  % sudo apt-get install -y --allow-unauthenticated groonga-keyring
-  % sudo aptitude update
+  % sudo apt-get update
-  % sudo aptitude -V -D -y install groonga
+  % sudo apt-get install -y -V groonga

 If you want to use `MeCab <http://mecab.sourceforge.net/>`_ as a tokenizer, install groonga-tokenizer-mecab package.

 Install groonga-tokenizer-mecab package::

-  % sudo aptitude -V -D -y install groonga-tokenizer-mecab
+  % sudo apt-get install -y -V groonga-tokenizer-mecab

 There is a package that provides `Munin
 <http://munin-monitoring.org/>`_ plugins.
 If you want to monitor